-In England, the School Teachers' Pay and Conditions Document states that: 'A teacher should not be required routinely to participate in any administrative, clerical and organisational tasks which do not call for the exercise of a teacher's professional skills and judgment'.
+The School Teachers' Pay and Conditions Document states that: 'A teacher should not be required routinely to participate in any administrative, clerical and organisational tasks which do not call for the exercise of a teacher's professional skills and judgment'.
 This includes routinely carrying out administrative tasks, including photocopying.